InLeMa/inlema-home-assistant/README.md

 **InLeMa** helps organize recipes, meal planning, shopping lists and pantry management in one place.

-The Home Assistant integration connects your InLeMa data with your smart home.
+The Home Assistant integration connects your InLeMa meal planning data with your smart home.

 <p align="center">
   <a href="https://www.inlema.de">